cloudrac3r/matrix-invite-safety/README.md

 If you are an employee of New Vector Ltd, please contact me @cadence:cadence.moe before contributing.

+I used `mypy invites.py` to type check before each test.

 ## Resources

 May be useful as reference or examples.